How to Design Your Garage and Driveway

 Your driveway can be made of a number of materials including stone, concrete or clay pavers, concrete in a broom finish, coloured, exposed or with applied finishes.
 It can also be constructed with a combination of these.

-Your driveway cannot be more than 300 millimetres wider than your garage door.
-No matter how wide your driveway, it must taper to match the width of the crossover allocated to your property (the paved area for cars to drive across the nature strip) and be offset.
+Your driveway (and any paved areas within the property) cannot be more than 300 millimetres wider than your garage door.
+No matter how wide your driveway, it must taper to match the width of the crossover allocated to your property (the paved area for cars to drive across the nature strip).

 You cannot receive your Occupancy Permit to allow you to move into your new home until your driveway is complete.